Sapish/Assignments/portfolio2/README.md

 Remember to solve one thing at a time: start by understanding the problem, make it work, then make it "pretty".
 If you create a bug, do not move on to something new, stick with it.
 Chances are, if you don't, you'll just create another bug elsewhere in the code, making it more complex to fix.

-# "Harder" (Extra) Challenges
-These are optional, and you should only attempt them once you've completed the other challenges.
-Solving them may require additional research.
-Do one, do all, or none at all—it's completely your decision.

-* Remember the language choice between sessions (i.e., across restarts of the program).
-* Center the splash screen graphics in the terminal window (Hint: `process.stdout.columns`).
-* Implement the Minimax algorithm for your computer player.